gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ24 - Specify and register the identifier of newly defined semantics for binary scopes: see {{iana-scope-semantics}}.

+* REQ25 - Specify if any functionality of the KDC interface as defined in {{Section 4.1 of I-D.ietf-ace-key-groupcomm}} is not supported: not applicable.

 * OPT1 (Optional) - Specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' is not used: possible early discovery by using the approach based on the CoRE Resource Directory described in {{I-D.tiloca-core-oscore-discovery}}.

 * OPT2 (Optional) - Specify additional parameters used in the Token Post exchange: 'ecdh_info', to negotiate the ECDH algorithm, ECDH algorithm parameters, ECDH key parameters and exact encoding of public keys used in the group, in case the joining node supports the pairwise mode of Group OSCORE.